MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

    ![Image of the Yammer web part](media/hyrbid-yammer.png)

-**Yammer -** Connect the [Yammer conversations web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da#conversations) on the **Community** page with an existing Yammer community.
+**Yammer -** Replace the graphic and connect the [Yammer conversations web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da#conversations) on the **Community** page with an existing Yammer community.
 <br>

    ![Image of the People web part](media/hybrid-people.png)